entwoska/Fundpop-docs/getting-started/creating-your-first-campaign.md

 * For all-or-nothing campaigns, pledge fees are refunded if the campaign fail

 The pre-order selling plan name helps customers identify their purchase as a pre-order during checkout.
 For example, you might enter **Pre-order - Ships January 2026** or **Early Bird Special**.

+#### Auto-End on Goal Achievement (optional)

+End pre-order campaigns automatically when the funding goal is reached to prevent overselling and simplify operations.

+How to enable:

+1. In Order Options, enable "Auto-end on goal"
+2. Save your campaign

+Effect:

+* When your goal is reached, the campaign ends automatically
+* Customers won’t be able to place new pre-orders after auto-end

 {% hint style="info" %}
 #### Automatic Payment Processing